Particular/docs.particular.net/tutorials/monitoring-demo/index.md

 ## Running the sample

-Once you have downloaded and extracted the zip package, open the `MonitoringDemo` folder and double-click on `run.bat`.
+Once you have downloaded and extracted the zip package, open the extracted folder and double-click on `run.bat`.

-Choose option 2 (uses a LocalDB instance, removed during demo shutdown).
-To use an existing SQL Server instance, see the [detailed setup instructions](/walthrough-setup).
+Choose option 2 (uses a LocalDB instance, removed during demo shutdown) to get started quickly.
+To use an existing SQL Server instance instead, see the [detailed setup instructions](/walthrough-setup).

 ![Demo options](options.png "width=680")